akshayvadher/akshayvadher.github.io/content/posts/when-i-felt-low-i-got-motivation-booster-hard-way/index.md

 He wanted to leave everything.
 He wanted to leave his organization and go back to his village.

 Suddenly **my problems seemed tiny**.
 I didn't have a family to provide for.
 I didn't have any liability.
 I was earning more than the standard cost of living.
 My parents were well off.
-I had luxury of getting good education. _He had **real problems**._
+I had the luxury of getting good education. _He had **real problems**._

 **I never had to think about food, a roof, or clothes.**